The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 But it was only hours before the press found out what Kennedy had been doing on the island—partying with a group that included six young women, which he had neglected to mention in his statement.
 His press secretary Dick Drayne characterized the gathering as being more in honor of Bobby Kennedy than a post-regatta bacchanal.

 "Ted came by to thank the girls," Drayne told a reporter.
 "Then this one girl had to leave and they were trying to catch a ferry when the accident happened."
-Drayne even threw in that Joan Kennedy had been planning to join her husband the next day, McGinnis wrote.
+Drayne even threw in that Joan Kennedy had been planning to join her husband the next day.

-Reporters also recreated that fateful drive and concluded themselves that Kennedy couldn't have mistakenly turned and had to have been headed for the beach, not the ferry.
+Reporters also recreated that fateful drive and concluded themselves that it was highly unlikely that Kennedy mistakenly turned where he said, and that he must have been headed for the beach, not the ferry.
 Not to mention, there was a house—where the two fishermen went to call the police—right there.
 And, as McGinnis wrote, there were actually three houses Kennedy would've had to pass before returning to the cottage where the party was.

-Local resident Chris "Huck" Look told reporters on July 21 that at about 12:40 a.m. on the night of the accident (also not in keeping with Kennedy's statement) he witnessed a car with a man driving, a woman in the passenger seat and "either another person or some clothing" in the back seat go from the paved main road onto a dirt path, then back up to the road, and then take off toward the bridge.
-He ID'd the Oldsmobile as the car he'd seen.
+Local resident and Deputy Sheriff Christopher "Huck" Look told reporters on July 21 that at about 12:40 a.m. on the night of the accident (also not in keeping with Kennedy's statement) he witnessed a car with a man driving, a woman in the passenger seat and "either another person or some clothing" in the back seat go from the paved main road onto a dirt path, then back up to the road, and then take off toward the bridge.
+At the scene of the accident on July 19, he had identified the Oldsmobile as the car he'd seen.

 Express Newspapers/Getty Images

+If help had arrived sooner, he surmised, "there was a good chance the girl could have been saved."

-Meanwhile, all sorts of Kennedy family confidantes and legal and political power brokers were amassing in Hyannis Port at Teddy's house to manage the fallout of this seemingly career-ending debacle.
+Meanwhile, all sorts of Kennedy family confidantes and legal and political power brokers, including former U.S. Defense Secretary Robert McNamara, were piling into Hyannis Port to manage the fallout of this potentially career-ending debacle.

 David Hume Kennerly/Getty Images